Old World vs New World Monkeys

 What Does Old World Monkey Mean?

 Old World monkeys are monkeys native to Africa and Asia.
-They belong to a different branch of monkey evolution from New World monkeys.
-Familiar Old World monkey examples include macaques, baboons, mandrills, colobus monkeys, langurs, and vervet monkeys.
+Familiar examples include macaques, baboons, mandrills, colobus monkeys, langurs, and vervet monkeys.

 What Does New World Monkey Mean?